apache/spark/UPDATING.md

 It is highly recommended to have 1TB+ disk size for Dataproc to have sufficient throughput: https://cloud.google.com/compute/docs/disks/performance

-Hence, the default value for `master_disk_size` in DataprocCreateClusterOperator has beeen changes from 500GB to 1TB.
+Hence, the default value for `master_disk_size` in DataprocCreateClusterOperator has been changes from 500GB to 1TB.

 #### `<airflow class="providers google c"></airflow>loud.operators.bigquery.BigQueryGetDatasetTablesOperator`